-Course Outcome: After the completion of the course, students will Domain Level be able to or P or A CO1 Gain knowledge on basic concepts of FEM Cognitive Understand CO2 Cognitive Understand Determine stresses and displacements for one and two dimensional elements under various loading.
-CO3 Analyse the higher order elements using Cognitive Analyse Isoparametric mapping and numerical integration.
-CO4 Identify and Apply concepts of FEM in fluid Cognitive Apply mechanics.
+Course be able Outcome: After the completion of the course, students will to Domain C or P or A Level CO1 Gain knowledge on basic concepts of FEM Cognitive Understand CO2 Determine stresses and displacements for one and two dimensional elements under various loading.
+Cognitive Understand CO3 Analyse the higher order elements using Isoparametric mapping and numerical integration.
+Cognitive Analyse CO4 Identify and Apply concepts of FEM in fluid mechanics.
+Cognitive Apply